Fiach-Dubh/BITCOIN-YouTube/README.md

 Video Editing Collaberation:

 Bitcoin experts, developers and other contributers may also want to make an "Issues" request to have their video edited to include animations, graphics or to improve audio, video and/or pacing of the video.
 Other contributers may then be able to help add these elements to collaberativly build high quality and engaging content.
+For chat collaberation among contributers this discord channel is one option: https://discord.gg/TyhPhH4Mpq

 Revenue Sharing: